whittlem/pycryptobot/README.md

 Special buy cases:

-* "buynearhighpcnt" to specify the percentage from high that the bot should not buy if "disablebuynearhigh" is not specified.
+* "nobuynearhighpcnt" to specify the percentage from high that the bot should not buy if "disablebuynearhigh" is not specified.

 Sell signal: